matt-dray/dehex/README.md

 > To remove a hex (a spell, especially an evil spell).

-An work-in-progress R package containing simple functions to help me train myself to ‘read’ a colour from its hex code.
+An R package containing simple functions to help me train myself to ‘read’ a colour from its hex code.
 I’m colourblind (a deuteranope) so this might be a useful skill.

 ## The DeSandro method

-[David DeSandro gave a talk at dotCSS 2018](https://metafizzy.co/blog/read-color-hex-codes/) about ‘reading’ colour hex codes by eye to get a colour like dark saturated orange’ ([thanks Maëlle](https://twitter.com/ma_salmon/status/1420726230194794496?s=20)).
+[David DeSandro gave a talk at dotCSS 2018](https://metafizzy.co/blog/read-color-hex-codes/) about ‘reading’ colour hex codes by eye to get a colour like ‘dark saturated orange’ ([thanks Maëlle](https://twitter.com/ma_salmon/status/1420726230194794496?s=20)).